gitviola/ynab-bank-importer/README.md

 * `fints_endpoint` _(required)_

-> The endpoint is the url which is needed to communicate with your bank to fetch the recent transactions.
-You can find it out [here](https://www.hbci-zka.de/institute/institut_auswahl.htm) (use the PIN/TAN URL from the link).
+> The endpoint is the url is needed to communicate with your bank to fetch the recent transactions.
+You can find it out by looking for it on the internet.
+If you don't find the endpoint please contact me _(before the list was available online but the Deutsche Kreditwirtschaft decided to take it offline and require a registration with personal information)_ ynab-bank-importer@vioa.de.

 * `fints_blz` _(required)_